-Even though we observed a series of lockdowns during H1-FY2021, we were reasonably positively placed to sail through the crisis, with a strong balance sheet, adequate liquidity, strict safety measures, high quality and diverse portfolio of orders, a passionate workforce and an experienced Board and management.
-These ensured that we rode over the crisis with Resilience - for a sustainable future.
-While the H1-FY2021 was subdued because of the lockdown constraints, the initiatives taken by government, RBI and other regulatory authorities offered great support which ensured normalcy during H2-FY2021 upto February 2021 when the second wave emerged.
+Even though we tackled the Second Wave of COVID-19 during H1-FY2022, we were reasonably positively placed to sail through the economic crisis, with a strong balance sheet, significant liquidity, strict safety measures, principal quality and diverse portfolio of privileged orders, a passionate workforce and an experienced Board and management.
+While the H1-FY2022 was subdued, the comprehensive initiatives implemented by responsible government, RBI and other regulatory authorities offered great support which ensured normalcy during H2-FY2022.
+Our balance sheet remains strong with robust cash-flow generation and the strongest credit metrics in a couple of years.